chaos-eng/chaos-eng.github.io/README.md

 # Principles of Chaos Engineering

+This is the source for [principlesofchaos.org](https://principlesofchaos.org).

-This is a static site, based on slightly modified [hugo-theme-pixyll](https://github.com/azmelanar/hugo-theme-pixyll).
+It's a static site, generated with [hugo], based on slightly modified [hugo-theme-pixyll](https://github.com/azmelanar/hugo-theme-pixyll).

 Theme used: [hugo-theme-pixyll](https://github.com/DenisBalan/hugo-theme-pixyll)

 [hugo]: https://gohugo.io/getting-started/